 - Awesome, but Impractical: In the SNES original version of Mystery, she filled an interesting niche as one of only two units (the other being Draug) who could use the Gradivus in the final chapter, since all your other lance-users were mounted units that had to dismount and be stuck with swords.
 Of course, it won't do you any good if you don't train her first (see Magikarp Power).

 - Beneath the Mask: Beneath the queenly mask, which cracks quite often, Sheena is a normal girl that occasionally stammers or slips off some normal girl speaking styles, before rectifying them.
 Also, she's not above screaming when surprised in a lounge.
 These are all mostly seen in the supports in New Mystery.

 - Blade on a Stick: Her preferred weapon, though her artwork shows her using an axe for some reason.
 She switches to axes in Heroes.

 - Everything's Better with Plushies: Deconstructed.
-Sheena is a lover of cute things and held a plushie, a memento from her mother, but doing so caused her to become The Woman Wearing the Queenly Mask, though these are eventually reconstructed with My Unit reassuring her that the people love her anyway regardless of her hobby, and he/she even tries to help Samson 'find a cute thing to buy for a present for someone' (which is obviously Sheena).
+Sheena is a lover of cute things and held a plushie, a memento from her mother, but doing so caused her to become The Woman Wearing the Queenly Mask, though these are eventually reconstructed with Kris reassuring her that the people love her anyway regardless of her hobby, and they even try to help Samson 'find a cute thing to buy for a present for someone' (who is obviously Sheena).